 3. Edinburgh City Centre - If you enjoy being in the middle of the action, the city centre has it all.
 You'll find shopping areas, great restaurants, trendy cafes, and lively nightlife.
 A few good accommodations here are iQ Elliott House and iQ The Mont.

 Aberdeen is popular for its low cost of living.
-This makes it a smart choice for students who want to enjoy good living without spending too much.
-On average, students spend £700–£1,200 per month, covering essentials like rent, food, transport, and entertainment.
-Student accommodations can range from £350-£800 per month.
+This makes it a smart choice for students who want to enjoy a good living without spending too much.
+On average, students spend £800–£1,400 per month, covering essentials like rent, food, transport, and entertainment.
+Planning can help you waive a few expenses outside of your student accommodation in Aberdeen and save a few extra pounds.
 Good planning and budgeting help students live comfortably and avoid overspending.

 1. Off-campus accommodation: £300 - £800 per month